frossaren/hippomenes-for-d0003e/How to run for d0003 students.md

 ## How to run for d0003e students
 On windows:
-Locate the vivado.bat file within the vivado install folder.
 Cd to hippomenes/fpga
 Note: If you are unable to run vivado through the console on windows it means vivado isnt added in the path variable.
 To do this go to advanced system settings, enviroment variables and add the path to the folder where vivado.bat is located. run vivado -mode tcl -source arty.tcl